-The higher end version of Restaurant Experience is the Fine Dining, where every single thing has to be given its utmost importance.
-Not only is quality the key to make your Customer’s want you, there is more to it, in fact a lot more to it.
+The higher-end version of Restaurant Experience is Fine Dining, where every single thing has to be given its utmost importance.
+Not only is quality the key to make your Customer want you, but there is also more to it, in fact, a lot more to it.

 Lighting, window size, flooring, table arrangements, silverware, menu design, description and naming of the food, wall-hangings, staff uniforms, tiniest of the hand tissue matters.
-Every single entity has to be given 100% attention to deliver the exceptional experience.
+Every single entity has to be given 100% attention to delivering an exceptional experience.